 Show More +

 Jan works very closely with Hilary planning, organising and supervising the provision of services within the charity.
-She is the safeguarding lead for DfA, as well as being responsible for writing grant and trust applications.
+She is the safeguarding lead for DfA, and until very recently has been responsible for writing grant and trust applications.

-Jan also liaises with families pre, during and post application, and advises on breeding schemes, whelping and puppy husbandry.
-She is currently training one of our DfA dogs, Luna, and enjoys working with Luna’s autistic partner and her family.
+Jan advises on breeding schemes, whelping and puppy husbandry and oversees the puppy training for our Alton hub.
+She trained one of our Assistance Dogs, Luna, and enjoyed working with Luna’s autistic partner and her family.

 Jan is particularly interested in the interaction between humans and dogs, and how this can benefit an autistic person, their family and the wider community, at the same time as fulfilling the dog’s need for human companionship and mental stimulation.